tedjburgess/java-foundation/src/command_line_todo_list/README.md

-# Command Line Todo List
+# Project 1 - Command Line Todo List

 ## Description

-This is project 2 of my java foundation projects to improve my java skills and build progressively more difficult backend projects
+This is project 1 of my java foundation projects to improve my java skills and build progressively more difficult backend projects